wurmlab/genomicscourse/2019/practicals/population_genetics/popgen.md

 ```

-You can open a new R session by typing `R` in the terminal.
+You can open a new R session by typing `rstudio-genomics` in the terminal.
 Then:

 ```r